 Example: Dina Anthansaiou running a giveaway for iPhone 12…

 Be creative with asking questions because only then you can get really high engagement.
 Questions that are spread across millions of other profiles don’t tend to do well.

-Example: Starbucks asking you to how are you staying cozy in the fall…
+Example: Starbucks asking you how are you staying cozy in the fall…

 Prepare All Posts Up-Front

 Have you experienced this?
-You have planned the day, everything fits on its place in the schedule…
+You have planned the day, everything fits in its place in the schedule…

 …and suddenly something unexpected happens and your schedule is thrown off rails.
 You are either forced to rush the content or to put other things that you should do away.